-Whilst the increase in passenger demand at Euston will require new bus facilities, it is also important that the provision of bus interchange facilities takes every opportunity to enhance movement for pedestrians and cyclists around the station and more widely through the Euston area.
+Therefore bus facilities will need to continue to be provided at Euston Station.
+Whilst the increase in passenger demand at Euston will require new bus facilities, it is also important that the provision of bus interchange facilities takes every opportunity to enhance movement for pedestrians and cyclists around the station and more widely through the Euston area, and contributes positively to the public realm and townscape.